What is Virtual Router in networking?

 • Software-defined router: This is a router solution that uses software-defined networking (SDN) principles to enable greater flexibility and agility in network management.

-See also What is MPLS VPN in networking?
+See also What is OSPF in networking?

 Setting up and configuring Virtual Router in your network